oblac/jodd-site/doc/proxetta/3+advices.md

 ~~~~~

 Replacements occurs in the run-time, during proxy creation, using
 bytecode manipulation.
+But don't forget that changes are done in the class,
+meaning, all the replaced info is on class-level scope, as you would
+write them before compilation!

+All macro methods replacement is done on class-level.
+Think of it as constant
+data you put there _before_ compilation!
+{: .attn}

+And one more thing, for the sake of good health:

-It is advisible to use `ProxyTarget` macro-methods just in simple
+It is advisable to use `ProxyTarget` macro-methods just in simple
 assignment expressions.
 {: .attn}